rhel-labs/learn-katacoda/customize-crypto-policy/step1.md

 `update-crypto-policies --show`{{execute T1}}

-You will now check the status of the apache service -
+You will now check the status of the Apache service -

-`systemctl status httpd.service`{{execute T1}}
+`systemctl status httpd.service --no-pager`{{execute T1}}

-The Apache service is inactive.
+The Apache service has failed to start.
+You can also try restarting the Apache service -

-You can also try restarting the apache service - `systemctl restart httpd.service`{{execute T1}}
+`systemctl restart httpd.service`{{execute T1}}

-The apache service fails to restart.
+The Apache service fails to restart.
 You can see a more specific error message in the SSL error log for Apache.
 The error message indicates that the key length was too small which was expected because the **FUTURE** policy requires a minimum of 3072-bit keys.